ericizant/assignments/exercises/46_random_color_component/README.md

 Random Color Component
 ----------------------
-Create a component that uses axios to GET a random color from the random color API (http://http://www.colr.org/api.html) and sets that component's background color to that random color.
+Create a component that uses 'axios' to 'GET' a random color from the 'Random Color API' ('http://http://www.colr.org/api.html') and sets its own background color to a random color.